xta0/xta0.me/_posts/2018-04-04-Computational-Investing-1_en.md

         - Sell short
     - More complex orders

-- The Order Book(买盘与卖盘)
+- The Order Book
     - Ask (Buy)
     - Bid (Sell)

 - Mechanics of Short Selling
-    1. Borrow the shares 像券商融券
+    1. Borrow the shares
-    2. 立刻卖掉融到的券
+    2. Sell ​​shares immediately
-        - 拿到现金
+        - Get cash
-        - 需要在未来归还券商融到的股票
+        - Need to return the stocks of brokers in the future
-    3. 如果价格未来价格下跌
+    3. If the price falls in the future
-        - 只需要支付较低价格来买回股票还给券商
+        - Just pay a lower price to buy back the stock and return it to the broker
-        - 差价即是利润
+        - The difference of the price is the profit

 ### Computing Inside a Hedge Fund

 ![](/assets/images/2018/04/CI-1.jpg)

-上图是一个系统交易模型，
+The picture above is a system trading model.

 ## Company